pdobb/object_inspector/README.md

 ### Releases

-To release a new version of object_inspector to RubyGems:
+To release a new version of this gem to RubyGems:

 1. Update the version number in `version.rb`
 2. Update `CHANGELOG.md`